mmcdermott/EventStreamGPT/README.md

 EventStream code is tested in the global tests folder.
 These tests can be run via `python -m unittest` in the global directory.
 These tests are not exhaustive, particularly in covering the operation of EventStreamTransformer, but they are relatively comprehensive over core EventStreamData functionality.

+## Frequently Asked Questions

+Please see [this google doc](https://docs.google.com/document/d/1N_MNeqtnrCypkWKXlQjmvoxzV_k4kP_LY0_YfjkFEjA/edit?usp=sharing) for a running list of some common questions or errors that people have encountered.

 ## Contributing

 Contributions to the EventStream project are welcome!
 If you encounter any issues, have feature requests, or would like to submit improvements, please follow these steps: